 3.1 The Plan shall be administered by the Committee appointed by the Board.
 The Committee shall consist of at least two individuals each of whom shall be a "nonemployee director" as defined in Rule 16b-3 as promulgated by the Securities and Exchange Commission ("Rule 16b-3") under the Exchange Act and shall, at such times as the Company is subject to Section 162(m) of the Code (to the extent relief from the limitation of Section 162(m) of the Code is sought with respect to Awards), qualify as "outside directors" for purposes of Section 162(m) of the Code; provided that no action taken by the Committee (including without limitation grants) shall be invalidated because any or all of the members of the Committee fails to satisfy the foregoing requirements of this sentence.
-The acts of a majority of the members present at any meeting of the Committee at which a quorum is present, or acts approved in writing by a majority of the entire Committee, shall be the acts of the Committee for purposes of the Plan.
+The acts of a majority of the entire Committee, shall be the acts of the Committee for purposes of the Plan.
 No member of the Committee may act as to matters under the Plan specifically relating to such member.
 Notwithstanding the other foregoing provisions of this Section 3.1, any Award under the Plan to a person who is a member of the Board and is not an employee of the Company shall be made and administered by the Board.
 If no Committee is designated by the Board to act for these purposes, the Board shall have the rights and responsibilities of the Committee hereunder and under the Award Agreements.